Introduction to 22nd Century Management

 When I retired from Konica Minolta, which was my last role as a full-time employee, I made it my mission to try and help 500 service managers get the training they need to be able to excel in their job.
 And I plan to train all 500 by the year 2030.
 In this video, I'm going to share three pieces of content that are designed to help you see what managers need to understand and need to learn to be successful.
 The proper use of these three pieces of information constitutes a pattern of success.
 I've seen it work over and over again, and hopefully, it will help you create your pattern for success.

-One of the most important factors in being successful as a manager is to develop leadership.
 Leadership is a quality that will get people to want to follow you toward some objective.
 Business, in general, is filled with people that are managers and bosses, but they're not leaders.
 And so they may get some results.
 They're not getting anywhere near the results they could if they really worked to develop true leadership characteristics.

 And, interestingly, leadership is not a skill.
 Leadership is not the application of knowledge.
 Leadership is a character trait, but it is a character trait that you can develop in yourself.
 And if you are a leader it is something you should strive to keep improving.